SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 #### simple/complex

-A simple sentence consists of one (main/independent) clause.
+A simple sentence consists of one clause.
-A complex sentence consists of at least one main/independent clause and at least one dependent clause.
+A complex sentence consists of more than one clause.

 #### major/minor